ankaAR/bestiario5e/_creatures/stone-juggernaut.md

 ### Actions

 ***Slam.*** Melee Weapon Attack: +10 al ataque, alcance 5 pies, un objetivo.
-Impacto: 25 (3dl2 +6) bludgeoning damage.
+Impacto: 25 (3dl2 +6) puntos de daño contundente.
 If the target is a Large or smaller creature, it must succeed on a DC 17 Strength saving throw or be knocked prone.